Village splendour in the west of Schweinfurt

 Direction

-Cross Euerbach on the main road and turn left into Kronunger Weg, which leads you north out of the village through the fields.
+Cross Euerbach on the main road and turn left onto Kronunger Weg, which leads you north out of the village through the fields.
 After 800 m, turn right onto a country lane that leads under the motorway to Oberwerrn.
 After the railway bridge, turn left to Oberwerrn railway station.